-The remote host server is an Onyx2 or Onyx 3000 InfiniteReality system with one or more graphics subsystems.
+The remote host server can be any of the servers mentioned on the previous page with one or more graphics subsystems.
 OpenGL applications installed on the server perform all image rendering.
 The server compresses a rendered image and transmits it to your local workstation for viewing.